 He was arrested by Singapore police under a different name.
 Illiterate Scripps, who had learned butchery at Albany Prison, England, cut up their bodies and put them in bin-liners for disposal.

-Andrew Drummond flew to Singapore with Scripps’ sister and interviewed Scripps in Taneh Merah prison (to the annoyance of Singaporean authorities)
+Andrew Drummond flew to Singapore with Scripps’ sister and interviewed Scripps in Taneh Merah prison.

 Scripps confessed to the murder of the South African only giving a scarcely plausible reason that the South African Gerald Low had made a homosexual pass at him in the hotel room.